 Halloween in Northern Virginia is a fun mix of spooky and not-so-spooky events plus trick-or-treating hosted by local businesses and towns.
-2019 Halloween events are listed below in three groups: scary fun throughout October, not-so-scary family fun throughout the month, and trick-or-treating options for Halloween weekend.
+2020 Halloween events are listed below in three groups: scary fun throughout October, not-so-scary family fun throughout the month, and trick-or-treating options for Halloween weekend.
 We also list annual events that are canceled for 2020.

 Haunted Trails in Northern Virginia are a fun place for teens and adults to enjoy an extra scary night out.
 The haunted trails listed below are gear to older visitors and may be too intense for young children.
 Follow the website links to purchase tickets and check for weather-related closures.

 Nightmare Alley Drive-thru Terror, Workhouse Arts Center, Lorton, Weekends Oct 2 – 31 (select nights)

 Northern Virginia’s scariest haunted trail returns to the Workhouse but this year it’s a drive-thru trail.
 Zombies, swamp creatures, creepy clowns, and scary dolls are among 13 different scary scenes taking up residence at the Workhouse campus.
 The unique Workhouse setting amps up the creepy factor.
 The Nightmare Alley drive-thru trail is open Fridays and Saturdays throughout October plus Sunday, October 11, 18, and 25. $60, with multi-car discounts available.
 7:00 – 11:00.

 Haunted Trail, Salamander Resort, Middleburg, Oct 28 – 31